 According to The Independent, it’s now only 1 in 10 employees who wear a suit to work; making this used-to-be workwear staple a thing of the past.
 When planning your workwear, be sure to stay up-to-date on the current workwear trends and don’t be either too formal or informal for your place of work.
 If you do decide to go down the suit route, then perhaps get a more modern suit or mix and match a suit jacket with some on-trend chinos, to ensure you are sending the message that you are aware of the current workwear trends.
 Represent both the company and yourself, as a forward thinking, fashionable individual who is up-to-date with the current styles.

 Take Care of the Little Things

 From having a neat and tidy hairstyle to making sure your glasses fit well, taking care of the little things can be key to being successful in your workplace.
-Even the smallest elements of your appearance can influence peoples’ perceptions of you, including the little details which might give away that you’ve had a late night or have been in a rush in the morning.
-According to Executive Style, having well-kept shoes, brushed hair and well-maintained nails indicates that you are prepared and ready for the working day (whether you feel you really are or not!).
+Even the smallest elements of your appearance can influence people’s perceptions of you, including the little details which might give away that you’ve had a late night or have been in a rush in the morning.
+Without question, having well-kept shoes, brushed hair and well-maintained nails indicates that you are prepared and ready for the working day (whether you feel you really are or not!).

 Dressing up for work shouldn’t have to be a huge palaver, and certainly shouldn’t mean you leave your personality and personal style at the door.
 However, by considering what your workwear might say about you (and the company you work for) you can ensure you don’t put across the wrong message to employers, customers, or fellow employees.
 Keeping to the dress code is essential, as is having an outfit which you feel confident and comfortable in whilst at work.